Swetlanda/stay-safe-online/readme.md

 * As a user, I want to read recent news about cybercrimes and tips on how to stay safe online.
 * As a user I want to see some tips on cybersecurity so I can read more.
 * As a developer I want to create Readme file so that people understand easily the website, its purpose and structure
-* As a user, I want to read recent news about cybercrimes and tips on how to stay safe online.

-## UX
-The end user of the website would (primarily) be young adults.
-This imapct our design and the intended UK in a number of ways.

 ### Visuals
 Simple, consistent page layouts were used across all three pages.